Breads/Pizza/Pasta | Condiments/Sauces/Dips

 Garlic and Basil Pesto

-Since purchasing a Kitchen-aid food processor (love it) earlier this year we were thrilled to see what we could whip up.
+Since purchasing a KitchenAid food processor (love it) earlier this year, we have been thrilled to see what we could whip up.

-As we got to work we decided to see if we could purée our basil with garlic into a basil pesto.
+As we got to work, we decided to see if we could purée our basil with garlic and olive oil.

-If succeessful we would freeze it to use over the Canadian winter in our recipes.
+If the crop was successful, we would freeze it to use over the Canadian winter in our recipes.

-We chose to try our idea out and it worked perfectly and they popped up easily when frozen.
+We chose to try our idea out, and it worked perfectly, and they popped up quickly when frozen.

-It’s essentially a frozen basil pesto but one you can use all year-long created from herbs from your garden.
+It’s essentially a frozen pesto but one you can use all year long created from herbs from your garden.

 We made a few trays but realized we could do it another way that wasn’t so tedious.

-The magic happened when we filled muffin tins with our custom basil garlic or garlic basil, whatever you want to call it, we call it yum.
+The magic happened when we filled muffin tins with our garlic basil; whatever you want to call it, we call it yum.

-Once you pop the mixture from the muffin tin by running a butter knife around you can easily freeze them as disks.
+Once you pop the mixture from the muffin tin by running a butter knife around you can quickly freeze them as disks.

-We then store them in Ziploc freezer bags for the winter.
+We store the frozen cubes in Ziploc freezer bags for the winter.

-We have kept the basil cubes frozen in our freezer for about 1 year without any loss of flavours.
+We have frozen the basil cubes in our freezer for about one year.

-The best part is that we get to use our fresh basil all year long in our favourite recipes.
+The best part is that our favorite recipes use our fresh basil all year.

-• Process Time: Freeze about 2-3 hours or until frozen
+• Process Time: Freeze for about 2-3 hours or until frozen

 Ingredients